 California sea lions are found along the west coast from the southern tip of Baja California to southeast Alaska.
 They breed mainly on offshore islands from Southern California's Channel Islands south to Mexico.
 Non-breeding males often roam north in spring foraging for food.
 Since the mid-1980s, increasing numbers of California sea lions have been documented feeding on fish along the Washington coast andmore recently-in the Columbia River as far upstream as Bonneville Dam, 145 mi (233 km) from the river mouth.
-Large numbers of California sea lions use the nearby South Jetty for hauling out (Jeffries 2000).
-According to Oregon Department of Fish and Wildlife (ODFW 2014) counts most California sea lions are concentrated near the tip of the South Jetty.
-ODFW survey information (2007 and 2014) indicates that California sea lions are relatively less prevalent in the Pacific Northwest during June and July, though in the months just before and after their absence there can be several hundred using the South Jetty.
-More frequent Washington Department of Fish and
+Large numbers of California sea lions also use the South Jetty at the Mouth of Columbia River for hauling out (Jeffries 2000).
+The jetty is located approximately 40 miles downriver from the nearest king pile that would be replaced.

-Wildlife (WDFW 2014) surveys indicate greater numbers in the summer, and use remains concentrated to fall and winter months.
-Nearly all California sea lions in the Pacific Northwest are sub-adult and adult males (females and young generally stay in California).
+Oregon Department of Fish and Wildlife survey information (2007 and 2014) indicates that California sea lions are relatively less prevalent in the Pacific Northwest during June and July, though in the months just before and after their absence there can be several hundred using the South Jetty.
+More frequent Washington Department of Fish and Wildlife surveys (2014) indicate greater numbers in the summer, and use remains concentrated to fall and winter months.
+Nearly all California sea lions in the Pacific Northwest are subadult and adult males (females and young generally stay in California).